Resources / Explore Your Options

 Also, many privately-sponsored scholarships are open to community college students.
 For example, the National Society of Collegiate Scholars awards ten $1,000 scholarships to outstanding community college students who are transferring to a four-year college.

-For information about more than 800,000 awards, check out CollegeData’s Scholarship Finder.
+For information about thousands of awards worth over $5 billion, check out CollegeData's Scholarship Finder.

 7. Honors Programs and Study Abroad